 It’s also important to note that our mediators look at not only helping to resolve the business issues you face, but also to repairing relationships and rebuilding trust in order for your business to carry on operating at optimum capacity.
 In addition, mediation is private and confidential and will avoid any unwanted or negative publicity.

 Litigation is costly both financially and on a personal level and is more formal and adversarial than using a skilled mediator.
 Mediation provides a comfortable environment for the parties to be listened to and understood with the focus being an outcome both parties can agree to and move forward.

-For more information on Global Mediation’s partnership and shareholder mediation service, please contact us or request a callback by completing the form on the right.
+For more information on Global Mediation’s partnership and shareholder mediation service, please contact us.

 Examples of cases mediated

 - Partnership dispute between partners in an accountancy firm